Soundwave-Syndicate/Soundwave-Syndicate/soundwave/README.md

 #Docker:
   - For Windows:

   Use wsl，cd to 'soundwave' folder.
-Then type ' docker build -t ct3a-docker --build-arg NEXT_PUBLIC_CLIENTVAR=clientvar . '
+Then type  `docker build -t ct3a-docker --build-arg NEXT_PUBLIC_CLIENTVAR=clientvar .`

-  When finish, can use docker desktop  or 'docker run -p 3000:3000 -e DATABASE_URL="database_url_goes_here" ct3a-docker'.
+  When finish, can use docker desktop  or `docker run -p 3000:3000 -e DATABASE_URL="database_url_goes_here" ct3a-docker`

   Then you can go to 'http://localhost:3000/'